 The Tribunal can order for the goods to be:

 The Tribunal can also order that the proceeds from the sale of the goods be used to offset any claims that the landlord may have against the tenant.

 What happens to the money?

 Any remaining money can be claimed by the tenant within a year.
-Remember to send the money in by cheque and to include a copy of the Tribunal Order so that the Department knows what the money is for and can issue payment the Tribunal has ordered.
+Remember to send the money in by cheque and to include a copy of the Tribunal Order so that the Ministry knows what the money is for and can issue payment the Tribunal has ordered.